-We’ve talked about when dogs lick themselves (here) but what about when they are licking you?!
+We’ve talked about why dogs lick themselves but what about when they are licking you?!
 Whilst licking is a completely normal behaviour and an important form of communication, it can be a sign of an issue when it’s done excessively.

 Firstly, licking you (or the floor or the couch etc!) can indicate a gastrointestinal problem (i.e. nausea, inflammatory bowel disease, a foreign object in the intestines, etc.), so it’s important to see your local veterinarian for a hands on examination and rule out gut issues as a cause.

 Then there’s the behavioural side of the issue.
 Your dog may lick you to get attention (very common!), to relieve stress, or simply because they like the way you taste!
 If it bothers you or becomes annoying, you need to take action so it doesn’t damage your relationship.

 In the case of taste, start by considering any creams or ointments that you use that your mate may find appealing.